N3vil/notes/shell-scripting/exercise/alias-for-file-cleanup.md

-## Create an alias called 'cleanfile' that will print all lines that is not a comment or is an empty line
+## Create an alias called 'cleanfile' that will print all lines from a file that is not a comment or is an empty line

 <details>
 <summary>Solution</summary>